gszypko/spruce/README.md

 The included Makefile can be used to compile by invoking `make` from the command line.
 The Makefile also allows you to specify the name of the executable file with the variable `EXEC`.
 For instance, `make EXEC=test_run` will compile into an executable named `test_run`.
 The default executable name is `run`, which will be used as the name of the executable in all examples below.

 # Running
-`mhdtoy` can be run in three different modes, depending on the method used to specify the initial state of the simulation run.
+`mhdtoy` can be run in two different modes, depending on the method used to specify the initial state of the simulation run.

 The resulting simulation will be output as a time series to the file `mhd.out` in the run's output directory.
 Other files written to the output directory are:
-- `init.state`: contains the full initial state of the system (written after loading; not a copy of a .state file used to initialize)
+- `init.state`: contains the full initial state of the system; if an `init.state` in the output directory was used to initialize the run, it will not be overwritten; otherwise, an existing `init.state` in the output directory will be overwritten by the initial state from a command-line-specified one.
 - `end.state`: contains the full final state of the system
 - A copy of the `.config` file used for the run
 - `plasma.settings`: (if run in Problem Generator Mode) encodes the particular `settings` used for the run.
 Note that this is not the same as the original `.settings` file if multiple sets of `settings` are possible from that file, depending on the specified `job_index`